KnorrFG/winman/devnotes.md

 does not add the mingw folder to the path automatically, so for this to work, you must make sure, windres is in the path

+mouse focus does not switch reliably.
+This seems to be in context of maximizing the window while it is under control of the wm.
+But also without a good excuse

+The monitor rect is wrong, if display scaling is used

 ## Roadmap:

 ### First usable Version